Google PageSpeed Insights

 Enter the URL

-Once you are on the PageSpeed Insights page, you’ll find a field where you can enter the URL of the web page you want to analyze.
-Type or paste the page or website address into this field.
+On the PageSpeed Insights page, you’ll see a field where you can enter the web page URL you want to analyze.
+Simply type or paste the address into the field.

 PageSpeed Insights test tool